 The automation has also enabled it to manage pending workloads and concentrate on activities that add value to the business.
 As a result, it has reduced costs and improved compliance without compromising on process quality.

-It helps insurance companies to reduce costs, enhance efficiencies and assess risks in better ways.
-Insurance companies are also better placed to identify and mitigate frauds.
+It helps insurance companies to reduce costs, enhance efficiencies, and assess risks in better ways.
+Insurance companies are also better placed to identify and mitigate fraud.

 RPA use cases in insurance range from policy cancellations to automation of claims forms and onboarding, among other functions.

 A good example of robotic process automation in insurance is Switzerland’s Zurich Insurance Group, the largest insurer in the country.
 It automated about 48 workflows using robotic process automation tools and reported cost savings of up to $1 billion.

 RPA robots help automate industries and more countries are adopting the technology with the Republic of Korea taking the lead.